Publisher engagement startup Insticator bets on commenting with Squawk-It acquisition – TechCrunch

 And when I brought up the concern that so much of the discussion has moved out of the comments section and onto social media, Dugow responded that “merging social commenting” so that it feels like everything is part of the same conversation is “in our roadmap.”

 Like other Insticator products, Squawk-It comments (which you can see below the article here) are monetized through advertising.
-But Dugow noted that the ads run above the comments, rather interrupting or distracting from the comments themselves.
+But Dugow noted that the ads run above the comments, rather than interrupting or distracting from the comments themselves.

 The financial terms of the acquisition were not disclosed.
 Dugow said the entire 13-person Squawk-It team (headquartered in New York but with an engineering team in Kiev) has joined Insticator, and that the product has already been rebranded as Insticator Comments.